 SSL certificates include:

-The public and private keys used for SSL are essentially long strings of characters used for encrypting and decrypting data.
-Data encrypted with the public key can only be decrypted with the private key, and vice versa.
+The public and private keys used for SSL are essentially long strings of characters used for encrypting and signing data.
+Data encrypted with the public key can only be decrypted with the private key.

 A website needs an SSL certificate in order to keep user data secure, verify ownership of the website, prevent attackers from creating a fake version of the site, and gain user trust.